-3.6.5 \semiprotected, \semiexpanded, \expand and \semiexpand
+3.6.5 \semiprotected, \semiexpanded, \expand, \semiexpand and \expandactive

 These primitives can best be explained with a few examples.
 The semi boils down to a bit more controlled usage of \protected macros.

 The effective meanings are given next (we use \meaningasis for this):